furzepig/brachistochrone/_posts/writing/2019-11-09-the_piecener.md

   Went from kneeling, leaning over the parapet, to sitting on the rooftop with her back to it.
-She breathed deeply, enjoying the blue of sky and the warmth of the sun on her face and on the asphalt -- placed a hand on her belly, still flat beneath the thick sweater she had traded for wire with the weavers at the fair that summer.
+She breathed deeply, enjoying the blue of sky and the warmth of the sun on her face and on the asphalt&emdash;placed a hand on her belly, still flat beneath the thick sweater she had traded for wire with the weavers at the fair that summer.
 Flat today and flat tomorrow, but not flat for much longer Theresa told her.
 Theresa who knew, knew before